 Available on: Android, iOS, Web.

-Languages Offered: There are 14 languages and 8 display languages.
+Languages Offered: 14 languages and eight display languages.
 They comprise Danish, Dutch, French, English, German, Italian, Indonesian, Norwegian, Polish, Portuguese, Swedish, Spanish, Russian, and Turkish.

-Busuu has a community of over 100 million international indigenous speakers who practice and teach at Busuu.
+Busuu has a community of over 100 million international indigenous speakers who practice and teach on the platform.

 They provide helpful drills to practice new oral lessons, grammar tips, activities, listening/audio samples, and dialogue assignments.

-You can also check pronunciation examples, tests, writing practices, etc.
+You can also check pronunciation examples, practice tests, and writing guidelines, among other resources.

-Your current level is determined after signing up for Busuu and selecting the language.
+Your current level is determined after you sign up for Busuu and select your language.

 Based on that, you set a daily study goal.
 However, apps create the app itself and the proper plan for premium subscribers, motivating you to reach your aim by a set date.

-Pro: The flashcard’s spaced repetition method is excellent and it encourages you to gain unfamiliar words with little effort.
+Pro: The flashcard’s spaced repetition method is excellent, and it encourages you to learn unfamiliar words with little effort.

 You can get some essential day-to-day conversations and beginner’s sentences within a few days.
 The UI and UX are also pretty attractive and intriguing.

-Cons: Busuu doesn’t fit East Asia languages like Chinese and Japanese.
+Cons: Busuu doesn’t support languages like Chinese and Japanese from East Asia.
 The translation and explanations are also missing in various parts.

-The free plan is very much restricted.
+The free plan is quite restrictive.
 If you’re a serious learner, pay for one of the two premium plans.

 Available on: Android, iOS, Web.